 Including water content, this main ingredient should make up at least 70% of the total product.
 The remaining 5% of the ingredient covers essential nutrients, like vitamins and minerals, and any other additional ingredients.

-• The "25 Percent" Rule: This rule states that the main ingredients mentioned in the product name, such as Turkey and Rice Dinner for Dogs, must make up a combined percentage of at least 25% of the food, excluding water.
+• The "25 Percent" Rule: This rule states that the main ingredients mentioned in the product name, such as Turkey Casserole with Broccoli from The Pets Table, must make up a combined percentage of at least 25% of the food, excluding water.
 Each named ingredient must make up at least 10% of the total product.

 If the combined ingredient concentration is more than 25% of the total food weight but doesn’t reach 95%, the label must include a descriptive term such as dinner, entrée, or platter.